ttelcl/lcl-bike-app/CitybikeApp/Services/DesignNotes.md

 The singleton cache services require an explicit Load() call to load data before accessing their data.
 For example:
-`StationCacheService.loadCache()`.
+`StationCacheService.LoadCache()`.
 This load call requires access to the database api object.
 The actual data access happens through _methods_ that fail when data isn't loaded yet.
 See for example `StationCacheService.GetCachedStations()`.